mousepawmedia/devdocs/network/source/tools/avtools.rst

 route audio between your different inputs and outputs using the ``Connect`` option, and then you can start JACK with ``Start``.

-..
-NOTE:: Your normal system sound will stop while JACK is running, as it will
+..  note:: Your normal system sound will stop while JACK is running, as it will
     take over sound playback from PulseAudio, the system default sound server.

 **Ardour**